NemoursResearch/N3C/docs/about.md

 * Medical conditions
 * Physical measurements

 Data is from individuals who were tested for the coronavirus or who had related symptoms.
-Also included is data from individuals who were infected with other pathogens such as SARS 1, MERS, and H1N1.

 Visit the [N3C Cohort Exploration Page](https://covid.cd2h.org/dashboard/){:target="_blank"} to start exploring some publicly available cohort data from the Enclave.